 Begin by determining the type of refrigerant used in your air conditioning system.
 If the unit was made in 2010 or later, some refrigerant leak repair options are available.
 This is because manufacturers incorporated Puron, or r-410a as an alternative after this date.
-However, units manufactured prior to this year typically used the soon to be illegal refrigerant.
+However, units manufactured prior to this year typically used the illegal refrigerant.
 Therefore, it is essential for you to learn the type of refrigerant used in your AC unit.

 It may be that your old air conditioner is working correctly, but you’ll still need to prepare for the inevitable.
 Come January 1, 2020, new supplies of R22 refrigerant will no longer be available.
 As such, it would be in your best interest to prepare for a replacement unit soon.

 Below are some methods for consumers to use to figure out the refrigerant type used by their air-conditioning system.
 Additionally, relevant information regarding the phaseout of R-22 refrigerant will also be discussed.